elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 Clean, testable settings dialog with dependency injection and real-time validation.

 ### PrepareRecordingDialog
 Dialog for recording preparation showing selected entities in a table with names from layer display expressions, sorted alphabetically.
+Features editable "Next object number" and "Next level" columns that automatically calculate appropriate values based on existing data and field types.

 ## Testing Strategy